 Taskforce: how we made the plan

 The Taskforce for Lung Health is independent of government.
-It brings together representatives from 30 organisations, representing patients, health care professionals, the voluntary sector and professional associations to develop a five year plan to improve lung health in England.
+It brings together representatives from more than 30 organisations, representing patients, health care professionals, the voluntary sector and professional associations to develop a five year plan to improve lung health in England.

 To lay the foundation for these discussions, the Taskforce requested evidence on real world examples of policy or practice, which would improve outcomes for lung patients if introduced or replicated across the country within the next 5 years.
 This evidence was reviewed and ranked by Alma Economics.
 Read the submissions to our call for evidence.